morassman/process-palette/README.md

 1. Install process-palette.
 2. Download the example [process-palette.json][2f6a8e37] configuration file and place it in the root of your project folder.
-3. Load the new configuration file by choosing `Packages|Process Palette|Reload` from the menu or `Process Palette: Reload` from the command palette.
+3. Load the new configuration file by choosing `Packages|Process Palette|Reload Configuration` from the menu or `Process Palette: Reload Configuration` from the command palette.

   [2f6a8e37]: https://github.com/hgmarais/process-palette/blob/master/examples/process-palette.json "process-palette.json"

 The configuration file defines a single command that will list the files in the project folder by running `ls -lh`.
 It can be run by choosing `Process Palette: List` from the command palette.
 This will open the Process Palette panel and show the output.
 The panel can also be opened directly by pressing `Ctrl-Alt-P` or running `Process Palette: Toggle` from the command palette.

 ### Next Steps
 1. Poke around in the configuration file a bit.
-Just remember to run the `Process Palette: Reload` command after making changes.
+Just remember to run the `Process Palette: Reload Configuration` command after making changes.
 2. Read the rest of this document.
 Especially the **Properties** and **Variables** sections for extra flexibility.

 ## Configuration